Naturalistic pantheism

 Naturalistic pantheism, also known as scientific pantheism, is a form of pantheism.
-The term has been used in various ways, most notably to relate divinity with Nature and the substance of the universe.
+The term has been used in various ways, most notably to relate divinity with Nature and the substance of the universe, as pantheism itself is non-theistic.
 In scientific pantheism, the divine—or in Western monotheistic language, "God"—is associated with the whole of Nature.
 The phrase has often been associated with the philosophy of Baruch Spinoza.
 In philosophy, the term frequently denotes the view that everything is part of Nature and can be studied with the methods appropriate for its study (i.e., the sciences).
 Pantheist belief does not recognize a distinct personal god, anthropomorphic or otherwise, but instead characterizes a broad range of doctrines differing in forms of relationships between reality and divinity.

 Component definitions

 The term "pantheism" is derived from the Greek words pan (Greek: πᾶν), meaning "all," and theos (Greek: θεός), meaning "divine, deity, God") It was coined by Joseph Raphson in his work De spatio reali, published in 1697.
 The term was introduced to English by Irish writer John Toland in his 1705 work Socinianism Truly Stated, By A Pantheist, which described pantheism as the "opinion of those who believe in no other eternal being but the universe".
 The term "naturalistic" derives from the word "naturalism", which has several meanings in philosophy and aesthetics.